 - What student-related problems am I likely to face (classroom management, emotional crises, cheating, etc.)?
 How should I deal with them?

 - What do I need to know about advising students?

 Day 3 (Monday): 8:30 a.m. – 4:30 p.m.

 - What sources of research funds are available to me?

 - How can I write a research proposal and get it funded?

-- How can I (and why should I) establish cross-disciplinary collaborations?
+- How can I (and why should I) establish inter-disciplinary collaborations?